The pirates raid The Flashes.

 Elfwine climbed down, drew his sword and Baldwin followed.
 They moved slowly towards the cave entrance and looked out.
 One boat was a good way out and the other was just leaving the beach.

-“If they decide to come back off that boat we can possibly take the eight of them,” Baldwin said.
+“If they decide to come back from that boat we can possibly take the eight of them,” Baldwin said.

 Elfwine laughed.
 “They won’t come back.
 They have what they want.”